 A Disney vacation is in your future.
-Maybe this is your first trip, maybe it’s your 10th but the important question is- do you know what things to buy BEFORE Disney to save money?
-Maximize your Disney savings by including these items while packing for Disney!
+Maybe this is your first trip, maybe it’s your tenth, but the important question is this: do you know what things to buy BEFORE Disney to save money?
+Maximize your Disney savings by including these Disney World essentials items when packing for your vacation!

 You’ve got your resort reservations, your Fastpass+ slots are filled, the magical MagicBand box has arrived at your house and you’ve made the decision between the Disney Dining meal plan or packing lots of snacks.
 But have you made your list and checked it twice to see if you included some items that will add up to big Disney savings?